disclose/policymaker/README.md

 **Language translation:**
 - We'd love to make policy templates avaiable in your native language!
-- If you're creating a language translation, please use the most recent en-US.md in disclose/policymaker/templates as your source, and reference the file in your PR.
+- If you're creating a language translation, please use the most recent en-US.md in each of the subdirectories under `static/templates` as your source, and reference the files in your PR.

 **Site and experience feedback:**
 - If you have other feedback or suggestions for the [Policymaker](https://policymaker.disclose.io) web app itself, please raise [an issue](https://github.com/disclose/policymaker/issues).